Trade Balance in Greece

 |Trade Balance (USD billion)||-19.6||-19.8||-22.3||-26.5||-25.6|

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit Manufacturing Purchasing Managers’ Index (PMI) came in at 59.0 in December, slightly above November’s 58.8.
+The S&P Global Manufacturing Purchasing Managers' Index (PMI) came in at 47.2 in December, down from November's 48.4.

 December 19, 2022

 Harmonized inflation eased to 8.8% in November from October’s 9.5%.